JAN BERRY BAKERAffiliation:

 Assistant Professor, Georgia State University

-As an orchestral saxophonist, Baker regularly performs with the Lyric Opera of Chicago, Grant Park Orchestra, and Atlanta Opera and has appeared with the Paris Opera Ballet, Chicago Chamber Players, American Ballet Theater, Joffrey Ballet and Atlanta Ballet.
-She can be heard on Citizens of Nowhere, featuring works for clarinet and saxophone (Albany Records), American Orchestral Works with Grant Park Symphony (Cedille Label), and on the world premiere recording of The Golden Ticket with the Atlanta Opera (Albany Records).
+As an orchestral saxophonist, Baker regularly performs with the Lyric Opera of Chicago, Grant Park Orchestra, Atlanta Opera and Atlanta Ballet and has appeared with the Paris Opera Ballet, Chicago Chamber Players, American Ballet Theater, and Joffrey Ballet.
+She can be heard on Citizens of Nowhere, featuring works for clarinet and saxophone (Albany Records), American Orchestral Works with Grant Park Orchestra (Cedille Label), and on the world premiere recording of The Golden Ticket with the Atlanta Opera (Albany Records).
 She is also featured on Robert Scott Thompson’s Folio, Vol.1 and 2 and Solace (Aucourant Records).
 She is currently recording a disc of new works for saxophone and percussion with Stuart Gerber.

 As an educator, Dr. Baker is Assistant Professor of Saxophone at Georgia State University.
 She has studied with Frederick Hemke, William H. Street, and Barbara Lorenz and she holds a Doctor of Music degree in saxophone performance from Northwestern University.
 Jan Baker is the Region 6 Director of the North American Saxophone Alliance and is a Selmer Paris and Vandoren performing artist.